home-assistant/home-assistant.io/source/_integrations/tasmota_irhvac.markdown

   default: 26
   type: float
 hvac_model:
-  description: Set your AC model.
-The value of "model:" key in "IRHVAC".
-The value should be quoted.
+  description: "Set your AC model.
+The value of **model:** key in **IRHVAC**.
+The value should be double quoted."
   required: false
   default: "-1"
   type: string
 initial_operation_mode:
   description: The initial operation mode.
 Used if no retained current operation mode set in HA on starting up, or when turning the AC on trough voice commands via Google Home or Alexa.
-Valid values are "heat", "cool", "dry", "fan_only", "auto" or "off".
+Valid values are `heat`, `cool`, `dry`, `fan_only`, `auto` or `off`.
 Value has to be double quoted.
   required: false
-  default: Off
+  default: "off"
   type: string
 away_temp:
-  description: "Set the temperature used by `preset_mode: away`.
+  description: "Set the temperature used by `preset_mode: away`."
   required: false
   default: 24
   type: float